Castles and Palaces

 Hermitage Castle History

-Hermitage is a very fine and sizeable castle of the 14th and 15th centuries, and stands by the side of the Hermitage Water.
-The low arched doorway leads to the courtyard, at one time the centre of a 14th century tower house.
+Hermitage is a very fine and sizeable castle of the 14th and 15th centuries and stands by the side of the Hermitage Water.
+The low arched doorway leads to the courtyard, at one time the center of a 14th-century tower house.

 This was greatly extended in the late 14th and 15th centuries to form the present elaborate plan, with four towers at the corners and the great oversailing arches between them on the west and east facades.